 Camelot was a place where the weather was, by law, perfect – mild and predictable, where people were polite and happy, and where life was gracious.
 In the words of the song from the show that introduces Camelot, “In short, there’s simply not a more congenial spot, for happily-ever-after in than here in Camelot.”

 During an interview with Life Magazine after her husband’s death, Jackie said, “There will be great presidents again, but there will never be another Camelot.”
-Her comment paraphrased another line from the very end of the show when Camelot is being destroyed by corruption, greed, and lust, when King Arthur sings, “Don’t let it be forgot, that once there was a spot, for one brief, shining moment, that was known as Camelot.”
+Her comment paraphrased another line from the very end of the show when Camelot is being destroyed by corruption, greed, and lust, when King Arthur sings, “Don’t let it be forgotten, that once there was a spot, for one brief, shining moment, that was known as Camelot.”

 But the Camelot that Jackie Kennedy saw existed only in the rarified atmosphere of the elite.
 It was reserved for people like them – rich, entitled, powerful.
 Average Americans did not live in Camelot.
 They could only observe the Kennedys’ Camelot from afar – while their heroes lived it.